Debraheem/Massive_star_binaries/Lab3.md

 ## Lab3 - Exploring the Stability of Mass Transfer

-## Goal of the Lab
+### Science goal

+The goal of this lab is to explore the impact of different initial periods and mass ratios **m1/m2** on the evolution of our binary system.

+#### Bonus goal

+Our bonus goal is to explore the impact of nonconservative mass transfer on the mass transfer stability.

+### Exploring a grid of mass transfer models with varying mass ratios
-This lab will continye using the downloaded `Lab1_binary` directory, we will begin by modeling this system as a star + point mass.
+This lab will continue using the downloaded `Lab1_binary` directory, we will begin by modeling this system as a star + point mass.
 To do this, open `inlist_project` and make sure to set `evolve_both_stars = .false.`.

 To explore the stability of mass transfer across various mass ratios and orbital periods, we have crafted a grid o